Hey-Mario/mes-project/README.md

-# Manufacturing Execution System project
+# Manufacturing Execution System Project
 ### Environment Variables

 To run this project, you will need to add the following environment variables to your .env file.